DEShawResearch/msys/doc/source/overview.rst

 which these groupings are specified varies by file type.
-Even within a file type, groupings are not always done consistently; for example, a PDB file might have both segment and chain identifiers, and there is not requirement in the file that there be any relationship between them.
+Even within a file type, groupings are not always done consistently; for example, a PDB file might have both segment and chain identifiers, and there is no requirement in the file that there be any relationship between them.

 In addition, many chemical file formats, including MAE, MOL2, SDF, as well as DMS, can contain multiple, logically distinct chemical